PNP Logo

 PNP Emblem

-The PNP logo uses two wordmarks that have an identical design.
-Service Honor Justice and Philippine National Police inscriptions are made with straight, laconic sans-serif lines.
+The PNP logo uses two wordmarks with identical designs.
+Service, Honor, Justice, and Philippine National Police inscriptions are composed of straight, laconic sans-serif lines.
 The letters look quite strict and simple, emphasizing rigor and compliance with certain rules.
 Expressive colors complement the concept.

 PNP Symbol